dzikkzega/hello-world/README.md

 # hello-world
-i want to be programmer pro
+i want to be a programmer pro
+and i want to be a game dev